chain-ml/council/docs/source/reference/llm/llm_dataset.md

             print(line)
 ```

-This will produce the following JSONL file:
+This will produce the following lines:

 ```{eval-rst}
 .. testoutput::